-Earth observations, including ground and satellite based platforms, deliver data and information required to prepare, forecast, mitigate and recover from disasters.
-In many situations, including tsunamis and storm surge events, Earth observations are required to provide warnings to coastal populations.
-Oil and chemical spills can also be identified and tracked using Earth observations, allowing managers to informed mitigation decisions regarding these environmental disasters.
+Ocean and coastal observations deliver data and information required to prepare, forecast, mitigate and recover from disasters.
+In many situations, including tsunamis and storm surge events, ocean and coastal observations are required to provide warnings to coastal populations.
+Oil and chemical spills can also be identified and tracked using ocean and coastal observations, allowing managers to make informed mitigation decisions regarding these environmental disasters.

 The Understanding Flooding on Reef-lined Island Coasts (UFORIC) Working Group works to develop action plans that can be used globally, regionally, and nationally to help guide research and development activities related to understanding and predicting flooding along tropical coral reef-lined shorelines over the coming years.
 Major focus areas of the Working Group 1) The need […]

 Background Currently, there is a documented lack of reliable long-term marine data resources to support the development of strategies and policies related to sustainable use of the marine environment around Small Island Developing States in the Caribbean and adjacent countries in Latin America.
 The region is facing many coastal hazards including tsunamis, large […]

 GEO Blue Planet Projects